skip to Main Content

 Questions on the dimensioning of intumescent materials

-The profile factor is defined as the ratio of the flamed circumference to the cross-sectional area of the profile.
+The section factor is defined as the ratio of the flamed circumference to the cross-sectional area of the profile.
 There are tables for the commonly used standardized profiles.

-Thin-walled profiles with a correspondingly large profile factor heat up more quickly and therefore require thicker layers of the intumescent with correspondingly better thermal insulation.
+Thin-walled profiles with a correspondingly large section factor heat up more quickly and therefore require thicker layers of the intumescent.

 • the type of profile (closed/open),